nrozic/productsup-case-study/README.md

 This is my solution to the case study challenge as part of the technical interview for the front-end developer position at ProductsUp.

+## Note

+I decided to use Angular Material, mostly because of their UI components like table, buttons, forms, paginator...
+Angular Material provides nice set of stable and tested UI components, and since it's developed by Google, it will always follow Angular development cycle

+Also, I'm using some dependencies for code formatting but those are only dev-dependencies, they are not included in the final build

+I've implemented less than, greater than, equals, and contains operators to demonstrate the pattern that can easily be extended with any number of additional filters

 ## Docker

 Since most people don't have a dev environment on their machines, I prepared a Docker image, so you can run the project